 A TRAGEDY WITHOUT COMPENSATION

-We are into the final weeks of summer now (not the astronomical kind, but the vacation-from-school and lazy-days kinds.
-We took some time this weekend for a visit to Nickel Plate Beach in Huron, Ohio.
+We hear the opening gun of summer this weekend (not the astronomical kind, but the vacation-from-school and lazy-days kind).
+I plan to some time on Sunday for a visit to Nickel Plate Beach in Huron, Ohio.
 Nickel Plate (named for a great railroad of the same name) is a substantial extent of sand on the south shore of Lake Erie.
 Usually, it’s sunny and peaceful there.
 But sometimes, when the wind is out of the northwest, the deceptively tranquil beach develops a serious undertow.

 The story is repeated often enough that lifeguards hear it in training as a cautionary tale.
 Someone is drowning, and a rescuer tries to help, only to die as well.
 On a stormy summer day in 2002, a woman was trapped in the undertow at Nickel Plate Beach.
 She was rescued, but not before four young men perished when they entered the troubled water to save her.